11 Popular Movies With Terrible Messages

 Rudolph the Red Nosed Reindeer

-Image Credit: Videocraft International.
+Image Credit Videocraft International

 Remember, kids: Rudolph was constantly bullied his whole life until Santa himself could exploit his shiny nose.